 That’s because setting up your global payroll is the first step toward long-term financial success.
 You need an accurate payroll to understand your business expenses while ensuring compliance with local laws.
+Knowing how to do payroll is crucial in this process.

 By following the below steps, you can set up your international payroll and boost your employee happiness regardless of whether you’re using dollars, euros, or yen.